Lynn-cmd/Arduino-ESP32-CAM/README.md

 Camera init failed with error 0x20001 or similar

 Brownout detector or Guru meditation error
-If it reports:  Brownout detector or Guru meditation error **try to change another better quality USB cable ,or change to a better 5v USB power supplier.**
+If it reports:  Brownout detector or Guru meditation error, **try to change another better quality USB cable ,or change to a better 5v USB power supplier.**

 Sketch too big error – Wrong partition scheme selected